scala/docs.scala-lang/_getting-started/intellij-track/testing-scala-in-intellij-with-scalatest.md

 This assumes you know [how to build a project in IntelliJ](building-a-scala-project-with-intellij-and-sbt.html).

 ## Setup
-1. Create a sbt project in IntelliJ.
+1. Create an sbt project in IntelliJ.
 1. Add the ScalaTest dependency:
     1. Add the ScalaTest dependency to your `build.sbt` file:
         ```